EthanPerello/npc-forge/docs/character-examples.md

 1. **Concept Step**: Genre and description were selected/written
 2. **Options Step**: Basic traits and advanced options were set
 3. **Model Step**: Different model tiers were chosen based on character importance
-4. **Generate Step**: Characters were generated and saved to the library
+4. **Generate Step**: Characters were generated and saved to the library with enhanced visual feedback (v0.22.0)
 5. **Post-Creation Enhancement**: Characters were edited using portrait editing and trait management features

 ### Model Selection Strategy